 Rob: Thank you, Tris.
 My pleasure.

-Canadians can buy, sell and trade QCAD, Bitcoin, Ether and other digital currencies on the Bitvo Exchange.
+Canadians can buy, sell and trade QCAD, Bitcoin, Ether and other digital currencies on the Bitvo crypto asset trading platform.

 Clients also get exclusive access to the Bitvo Cash Card and the Bitvo Same Day Guarantee.